papaj2139/trans/README.md

 # trans

+(DEPRECATED, there's a new version made in C)

 literally just prints the trans flag to your terminal, supports multiple sizes, custom dimensions, borders, centering, and a configuration file

 ![trans](https://github.com/papaj2139/trans/blob/main/sc.png)